temporalio/temporal-development-patterns-whitepapers/statemachine-vs-temporal/statemachine/readme.md

 # State Machine for Document Publication Use Case
-The purpose of this project is to demonstrate how to implement a message driven state machine.
+The purpose of this project is to demonstrate how to implement fictitious Document Publishing workflow using a message driven state machine.
 This example is a Maven project.
 The code uses a simple message queue that ships with the project.

 The use case the statement machine implements is illustrated in the following diagram:

 ![statemachine-02](https://github.com/reselbob/publishing-statemachine/assets/1110569/a44328bf-259a-4a74-8d9e-fbbd2d905a17)

+The project consists of 3 basic components:

+- [Client], which is the main entry point for the application and sends the initial `EVENT_EDITABLE` event to the controller via the message queue
+- [Controller], which is the message queue listener and the state machine controller
+- [StateMonitor], which keeps track of the various states through which a `Document` object passes

 # Running the code: